mbonig/simple-es-api/README.md

 ## Getting Started

-Start by cloning or forking this repo.
+Start by forking this repo.

 It's best to start by installing and verifying the original package before you start modifying it for your own needs: